ZhaoyuXingStat/FLAT/README.md

 # FLAT
-The R tools for the method FLAT for modeling spatial heterogeneity
+The R and Matlab tools for the newly proposed method FLAT.

-Please see the journal paper here: https://arxiv.org/abs/2507.09800
+Please see my working paper here: https://arxiv.org/abs/2507.09800